Iceland Bucket List: Dry Suit Snorkeling Silfra In The Winter

 The thing is that you can’t just show up and hop in for a quick swim, even with your own gear.
 You need to go with one of the companies that have permission to guide.
 I always go with smaller local companies when I can and Adventure Vikings fit the bill.

 Spoiler alert: they were great and I recommend them if you want to dry suit..or wet suit snorkel in Silfra.

 On the morning of our dive, we drove to the Silfra meeting spot in Thingvellir National Park.
 They also offer transfer from Reykjavik.
 The weather was pretty mild the day before, but it had snowed overnight so the small spot was completely blanketed when we arrived.
 This was going to be a proper adventure and I was stoked.

 Before we could get into the water, we had to get past the first obstacle of squeezing into our dry suit.
 We were instructed by our guide, Adam, to keep on our base layers and as many pairs of socks as we had.
 I also kept on a sweater.
-It was pretty strange to think that I’d be getting into glacial water in my pajamas, but that’s one of the best parts of being in a dry suit.
+It was pretty strange to think that I’d be snorkeling in glacial water wearing what I wore to sleep the night before.
+That’s one of the best parts of being in a dry suit.

-Slipping into the bottom half of the dry suit was very easy.
+Slipping into the bottom half of the dry suit was easy.
 The shoes were built into the suit, so it was like putting on another onesie.
-To prepare for the top half, Adam liberally sprinkled baby powder into the sleeve and neck opening.
-All the openings were very tight to ensure a proper seal, so having the powder helped us slip our hands and head through.
+To prepare for the top half, Adam liberally sprinkled baby powder into the sleeve and neck openings.
+All the openings were very tight to ensure a proper seal, so having the powder on our skin helped us slip our hands and head through.
 This was still not an easy task and Adam was there to help.

-With everything on, we had a quick briefing of the site and walked over to the entry point.
+A few minutes later, we had everything on and began a briefing of the site before walking over to the entry point.